MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Common Fields (documented once for the set of Required events for the app)

-- **AppInfo.Env** - Application environment, “debug” or “ship” based on the build of the application
+- **AppInfo.Env** - Application environment, "debug" or "ship" based on the build of the application

 - **AppInfo.Name** - "olk" (Outlook)

-- **AppInfo.UpdateRing** - The update ring of the app (for example, “Dogfood”, “Production”)
+- **AppInfo.UpdateRing** - The update ring of the app (for example, "Dogfood", "Production")

 - **AppInfo.Version** - String specifying the application version (for example, 1.2022.805.100)